DIG AND BE DUG

 Juke Joint is published four times a year: February, May, August, & November.

 The juke joint has always been a place beyond the margin, somewhere along the line.
-Barrelhouses of the South, juke joints served as a place for sharecroppers & plantation workers to socialize & celebrate counterculture in a society marred by Jim Crow.
-Today, there's hardly a handful left—most of them in the Mississippi Delta.
+Barrelhouses of the South, juke joints served as a place for slaves & sharecroppers to socialize & celebrate counterculture in a society marred by Jim Crow & institutionalized hate.
+Today, there is hardly a handful left, most of them in the Mississippi Delta.

-We uphold this spirit of defiance, searching for unconventional Southern (& non-Southern) voices in poetry.
-Send us your lyrical, your narrative, your found, your erased, your not-quite-sure-it's-a-poem poem(s).
+We uphold this spirit of defiance, searching for unconventional Southern (& non-Southern) voices in poetry & art.
+Send us your lyrical, your narrative, your found, your erased, your not-quite-sure-what-it-is.

 Submissions & other correspondence should be sent to: email@example.com